MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 - Splitting an extension.

     You want to move common tables to a separate extension that other extensions can have a dependency on.
-- Transitioning from a customized customized base application extension to the Microsoft Base Application.
+- Transitioning from a customized customized base application extension with own ID to the Microsoft Base Application.

     You have a customized base application extension with its own ID.
 You want to transition to the Microsoft Base Application.
 In this case, customizations remain in the current extension.
 Base objects are removed and ownership transferred to Microsoft Base Application.